-This document sits within a suite of current and planned documents that WPD aim to publish on a regular basis.
+This document sits within a suite of current and planned documents that WPD aim to publish on a regular basis as part of the investment planning process.

 When the customer behaviour assumption in this document are applied to the DFES projections a load set of MW/MVAr values can be generated.
 This load set is a key input to the network analysis processes, whereby the DFES projections are assessed to identify any network constraints.
 The output of the network analysis is used to determine where WPD-led flexibility services could be used to help the operation of the distribution network, or where conventional reinforcement may be required.
 The output from the network analysis will be used to publish a Network Development Plan (NDP) in 2022.